 The first photograph from space was also from an A4, taken Oct.
 24, 1946.
 We’re used to seeing beautiful photos from space, but this is the first one and it deserves its place in history.

-After the war, Dornberger, Wernher von Braun (pictured) and 763 other German scientists were spirited off to the United States where they, and American engineers, developed the Redstone missile and subsequently the giant Saturn V moon rocket.
+After the war, Dornberger, Wernher von Braun (pictured) and hundreds of other German scientists were spirited off to the United States where they, and American engineers, developed the Redstone missile and subsequently the giant Saturn V moon rocket.
 All liquid fuel rocket system, including the latest from SpaceX, are based on the German design.

 Slave labour was used to manufacture the rocket because Germany’s labour force was stretched to the breaking point.
 All the fighting-age men, and many well beyond, were fighting, mostly on the Eastern Front.
 Slave labour was the only available option, short of surrender.